JacobMaullin-Davies/CardGame/README.md

 # CardGame
-n palyers, 8n cards split into n decks where the player with all matching cards wins
+Create n palyers, 8n cards split into n decks where the player with all matching cards wins Each player has a hand of 4 cards, the reminaing cards are in the players deck